jyxxhyx/coloring/readme.md

 This is an implementation of the paper Jabrayilov and Mutzel (2023), which compares the MILP formulations of the vertex coloring problem, namely, the Assignment model, the POP (partial-ordering based) model, and the POPH (POP hybrid) model.

-All models are the strengthened versions, along with some the preprocessing tricks (e.g., an upper bound derived by a heuristic) mentioned in the paper.
+All models are the strengthened versions, along with some preprocessing tricks (e.g., an upper bound derived by a heuristic) mentioned in the paper.

 ## How to use it?